timbeaudet/knowledge_base/faq/today.md

-# Today is 2019-09-12
+# Today is 2019-09-13

 ## Objectives for the day:

-- Experimental: Try running TurboBoom on the AMD card while on falcon.
-- If that fails, or directions change: Pivot into instanced/batched rendering.
+- Get the instanced/batched rendering working for InternalCombustion engine.

 # Purpose

-- Attempt to fix AMD issues with shadows.
+- Attempt to fix some performance issues.